Featured Image: Olivia Jeanette

 12. Energy Drinks and Coffee

 Some of us don’t drink water.
 We need something with kick or comforting cream.
 It’s time to be brave.
 Add up the cost of one week’s worth of energy drinks and coffee bought on your way to work.
 You may swallow hard, when you realize it’s costing you $25-35, or more, each week.
 Buy yourself a fancy, travel mug or two then purchase your favorite coffee and add-ins.
 It will take just ten minutes, tops, to brew up and go.
+Invest in a coffee machine like the Nespresso Vertuo Coffee or Espresso Machine with Aeroccino to save lots more money on coffee.
 It will not only cost you less, it will save you time in the drive-through.
 If you’re a fiend for energy drinks, replace them with lower-cost, protein drinks you mix in your kitchen.
 You’ll save big bucks and be healthier.

 13. High-Cost Dates